stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 17 (P3L4) - Text Browser Exercise (Arch).md

 _Can you think of three other architectural styles that might work for the web browser?_

 Component Based, Model View Controller, Pipe and Filter

+### Resize Window Quiz

+_To which component would you assign the responsibility of resizeWindow and its indirect effects?_

+`ViewPort` should have the responsibility of `resizeWindow`.